tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 </james>
 <from {% include citation for=page.cite.plagiarized.pink_triangle at="p.112-113" %}>

 Two centuries before, King Frederick II of Prussia had abolished torture as a legal instrument for extracting confessions or the names of accomplices.
 Now, in every large city, people were legally tortured and executed in the cellars of Gestapo buildings.
 No one arrested on charges of real or trumped-up homosexual activity could count on a fair trial.
-If, before 1933, homosexuals had been second-class citizens, now they were slowly expatriated like the gypsies, denaturalised like the Jews.
-They could be doubly scapegoated, as “incurably sick” and therefore candidates for mercy death, or as “congenitally criminal deviants,” to be re-educated in camps. <mark>In December 1934 the Ministry of Justice issued new guidelines stating that homosexual offenses did not have actually to be committed to be punishable; intent was what mattered.</mark> This emphasis on intent originally had been brought to bear in various cases of Jewish men accused of having had sexual relations with non-Jewish women.
+If, before 1933, homosexuals had been second-class citizens, now they were slowly expatriated like the Fypsies, denaturalized like the Jews.
+They could be doubly scapegoated, as “incurably sick” and therefore candidates for mercy death, or as “congenitally criminal deviants,” to be reeducated in camps. <mark>In December 1934 the Ministry of Justice issued new guidelines stating that homosexual offenses did not have actually to be committed to be punishable; intent was what mattered.</mark> This emphasis on intent originally had been brought to bear in various cases of Jewish men accused of having had sexual relations with non-Jewish women.
 Since both groups were regarded as contagious subhumans, similar strategies could be employed against them.
 There were, however, significant differences in their treatment, as we shall see.

 </from>
 </compare>